ClickUp vs Trello: Which Is Better for Your Agency?

 ClickUp’s free plan is rather feature-dense compared to some of its competitors.
 You’ll be able to add an unlimited number of team members, share files with 100 MB cloud storage capacity, and utilize most of the core features that bring people to the platform.

 At the same time, ClickUp provides more than enough incentive to upgrade to one of the paid plans.
-The Unlimited plan will likely be the most appealing to SMBs and younger agencies since it grants unlimited storage, unlimited integrations, and reporting for only $9/month per user.
+The Unlimited plan will likely be the most appealing to SMBs, growing agencies, and small professional services teams since it grants unlimited storage, unlimited integrations, and reporting for only $7/month per user (billed annually).

 The Business Plus and Enterprise tiers will likely be overkill for most people.
 That said, power users may enjoy features like custom role creation, APIs, admin training, white labeling, and even a dedicated success manager.
 Here’s a summary table for all the plans: